timgoalen/timgoalen-portfolio/README.md

 [View the live project here](https://timgoalen.github.io/tg-composer-portfolio)

 **TIM GOALEN *composer*** is a portfolio website for myself that showcases my work as a TV composer.
 The goal of this website is to provide a place where:
-1. TV professionals (directors, producers and production managers) can find my credits, listen to my work and contact me easily.
+1. TV professionals (directors, producers and production managers) can find my credits, listen to my work and easily contact me.
-2. Audience members can listen to music from programmes they’ve seen and get in touch.
+2. Audience members can listen to music from programmes that they’ve seen and get in touch.

 ## Design
 The design is based on an original prototype that I previously built using Squarespace.